Take these tips and ways to prepare for an economic collapse, so you are never caught off guard when worse comes to worst!

 Every prepper knows that panic is a no-no in an emergency situation if you are to survive.
 Panic only occurs when you're not prepared and you didn't think the inevitable could happen.

-You don’t want to be caught in a store fighting your way, to get supplies you should have had if you were prepped.
-That is why panic buying and looting occurs and that’s the last thing you should find yourself in.
+You don't want to be caught in a store fighting your way, to get supplies you should have had if you were prepped.
+That is why panic buying and looting occur, and that's the last place you should find yourself.